Analysing similarities between legal court documents using natural language processing approaches based on Transformers: Results and Discussions

 Since most of the techniques achieved results close to each other, we considered it important to present the time spent for the processing of each Transformer technique, with the use of a computer with 40 physical nuclei and 196 GB of memory, in the generation of numerical representation of approximately 210,000 judicial documents of the Ordinary Appeal Brought type.
-As presented in Table~\ref{tab_peformance}, GPT-2 reached an average vectorization of documents per minute much higher than BERT.
+As presented in Table~\ref{tab_peformance}, GPT-2 reached an average vectorisation of documents per minute much higher than BERT.
 However, as expected, RoBERta further outperformed BERT and GPT-2, as~\cite{bib11} performance can be improved when trained for more extended periods, with larger batches, over more data, without using the prediction of the next sentence strategy, in addition to training longer sequences with dynamically changed standard masking.
+In this way, the performance evaluation is fundamental when it comes to documents in large quantity and whose content has many words, bringing more prominence to this research because of this particularity.

 Given the above, among all the techniques evaluated, the RoBERTa pt-BR technique was the best option for generating word embeddings for judicial documents clustering of the Ordinary Appeal Brought type.
 Although the BERT pt-BR technique achieved a slightly better result (a difference minor than 0.01), it was computationally inefficient in document processing gpt-2 pt-BR and RoBERTa pt-BR techniques.